aspnetboilerplate/aspnetboilerplate/doc/WebSite/Abp-Session.md

 -   **TenantId**: Id of the current tenant or null if there is no current tenant (in case of user has not logged in or he is a host user).
--   **ImpersonatorUserId**: Id of the impersonated user if the current session is impersonated by another user.
+-   **ImpersonatorUserId**: Id of the impersonator  user, if the current session is impersonated by another user.
 It's null if this is not an impersonated login.
 -   **ImpersonatorTenantId**: Id of the impersonated user's tenant, if